napatech/dpdk/ntacc_readme.md

 Other NTPL filter expressions can be used as long as it does not break the resulting NTPL filter expression.

-## Batching - Receive a batch of packets<a name="batching"></a>
+## Contiguous Memory Batching - Receive a batch of packets<a name="batching"></a>
-Barching is the possibility to receive a batch of packets instead of one packet at a time.
-The advantage of using batching is that packets are DMA'ed directly from the adapter in to the batching buffer and thereby no copying is required by the host (zero copy).
-The disadvantage of using batching is that packets cannot be kept for later analysis.
+Contiguous memory batching is the possibility to receive a batch of packets instead of one packet at a time.
+The advantage of using contiguous memory batching is that packets are DMA'ed directly from the adapter in to the batch buffer and thereby no copying is required by the host (zero copy).
+The disadvantage by using Contiguous Memory Batching is that packets cannot be kept for later analysis.
 If a packet needs to be kept, it must be copied to another buffer.
 It can be done by using a helper function ([see description below](#helperfunc)).
 A batch of packets are released when a new batch is requested.
 The packet data in the previous batch will then be invalid.

-> Note: Batching is a Napatech addition to DPDK and is not compatible with any standard applications.
-Some small changes must be done to utilize the batching functionality.
-See the batching example for how to use batching.
+> Note: Contiguous memory batching is a Napatech addition to DPDK and is not compatible with any standard applications.
+Some small changes must be done to utilize contiguous memory batching functionality.
+See the cmbatch example for how to use contiguous memory batching.

 ### mbuf changes<a name="mbuf"></a>
-In order to support batching in DPDK, some mbuf changes have been made.
+In order to support contiguous memory batching in DPDK, some mbuf changes have been made.

 A new packet offload features flag `PKT_BATCH` has been added.
-If this flag is set it means that the mbuf contains a batching buffer and needs special handling.
+If this flag is set it means that the mbuf contains a batch buffer and needs special handling.

 ```
 if (mbuf->ol_flags & PKT_BATCH) {
-  // mbuf contains a batching buffer
+  // mbuf contains a batch buffer
 }
 else {
   // mbuf contains a standard DPDK packet